Project Builder

 - Working synchronously (3-6 meetings) and asynchronously with your Project Facilitator:

-- Develop your project idea with a budget, scope, timeline, narrative, and other grant application components, including identifying and defining project goals, objectives, outcomes, and outputs.
+- Develop your project idea with a budget, scope, timeline, narrative, and other grant application components, including identifying and defining project goals, objectives, outcomes, and outputs

-- Work with Project Facilitator to identify potential funding sources
+- Identify potential funding sources

 - Create a final product (e.g., grant application)